lucasmazza/lucasmazza.github.io/content/posts/2016-02-29-experimenting-with-explicit-contracts-with-ruby.md

 ---
 date: "2016-02-29"
-summary: Bringing design ideas from Elixir projects into Ruby
+description: Bringing design ideas from Elixir projects into Ruby
 title: Experimenting with explicit contracts with Ruby
 ---